 Female Prophets and Prophecy in the Old Testament

 True prophets are people who are inspired by the Holy Spirit and speak for God, or speak about God.
 Their speech may or may not include foretelling.

 Several female prophets are mentioned in Bible.
 Miriam and Deborah were recognised and respected as both prophets and leaders (Ex 15:20 cf Mic 6:4; Judg 4:4).
 Huldah the prophetess helped to bring about a spiritual revival in Judah (2 Kings 22:13-14; 2 Chron 34:21-22).
 Anna the prophetess ministered in the Temple and spoke to everyone – presumably men and women – who were “looking for the redemption of Jerusalem” (Luke 2:36-38).
 Noadiah (Neh 6:14) and Isaiah’s wife (Isa 8:3) are also called prophetesses.

 The inspired songs, prayers, praises and teachings of Miriam (Ex 15:20-21), Deborah (Judges 5:1ff), Hannah (1 Sam 2:1ff), Abigail (1 Sam 25:28-31), King Lemuel’s Mother (Prov 31:1-9), Mary (Luke 1:46ff) and Elizabeth (Luke 1:41ff) are considered prophetic and are included in Scripture.
 They have been recorded in the Bible and thus have the authority of Scripture.
-(Some people consider Scripture as having the highest level of prophecy.)
+(Many Evangelical Christians consider Scripture as having the highest level of prophecy and authority.)

 Female Prophets and Prophecy in the Church

 With the coming of the Holy Spirit at Pentecost, the ministry of prophecy became more widespread among God’s people than in Old Testament times.